collaborativebioinformatics/NIST-GREX/S3-gene-coding/Readme.md

 We have so far generated the bed files of CDS regions in T2T-CHM13v2.0 using the above input.
 This would enable us to:

-1. TODO: See the differences of coverage of CDS regions between GRCh38 and T2T-CHM13v2.0
+1. TODO: See the differences of coverage of CDS regions between GRCh38 and T2T-CHM13v2.0 by generating plots
 2. TODO: Compare variant calls for a control sample within these regions between GRCh38 and T2T-CHM13v2.0